amitsagargowda/Advanced-C-1/DSA/README.md

 		 A linked list is a sequence of data structures, which are connected together via links.
 		Linked List is a sequence of links which contains items.
 Each link contains a connection to another link

+**searching_techniques** - <a href = "https://github.com/abinashprabakar/Advanced-C/tree/main/DSA/searching_techniques">directory</a>

+		Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.
+Some of the searching techniques are Linear search, binary search, Interpolation search, Hash table etc,.